HMS Sheerness (1691): Commissioned Service as a Sixth Rate

 She recommissioned under Captain Arthur Delgarno, RN for service at Sale, Morocco in 1718.
-She under went a great repair at Deptford for £1,082.4.9d between April and October 1722.
+She underwent a great repair at Deptford for £1,082.4.9d between April and October 1722.
 This repaired her head that was damaged by a collier at Woolwich.
 In April 1724 her commander was Captain James Cornwall, RN for service in New England.
 She was surveyed in 1729 then docked at Deptford on 7 March 1730 for dismantling and preparation for rebuilding.